m-voit/concepts-of-programming-languages/study-project/paper.md

 ## Summary

-After implementing the Boolean parser, one can say that JavaScript is well suited to implement a parser.
+After implementing the Boolean parser, the author is convinced that JavaScript is well suited to implement a parser.
 As we have seen, JavaScript has good support for all basic concepts of functional programming.
 Only some advanced concepts like pattern matching or algebraic data types are missing, which would have simplified the implementation of the parser.

 The only real downside is the dynamic and weakly typed type system of JavaScript.
 While this makes it easy to write reusable functions, it also makes it difficult to detect errors.
-This was especially the case with some parser functions that take many inputs, such as the `convert()` function.
+This is especially the case with some parser functions that take many inputs, such as the `convert()` function.
 However, this disadvantage is a more general problem in JavaScript than a specific problem in functional programming.

 When it comes to implementing the parser, the differences between Go and JavaScript are subtle.
 The only outstanding difference is the higher verbosity of the Go code, due to type annotations and type casts.

 On the whole, JavaScript shows more focus on functional programming compared to Go, especially on topics like tail-call optimization or short lambda expressions.
-In summary, support for functional programming in JavaScript is more advanced than in Go.
+Therefore, support for functional programming in JavaScript is more advanced than in Go.

 ## References